greenboxal/doggohub/doc/workflow/gitlab_flow.md

 If you need a more exact time you can have your deployment script create a tag on each deployment.
 This flow prevents the overhead of releasing, tagging and merging that is common to git flow.

-## Environment branches with GitLab flow
+## Environment branches with DoggoHub flow

 ![Multiple branches with the code cascading from one to another](environment_branches.png)